parantapa/slurm-workflows/docs/reference/swtop.md

 ```

 Tasks are listed running first, then ready, then complete and canceled,
-and named before unnamed within each state,
+and named before unnamed within each state.
-so what is happening now is at the top.

-The blocks come from different places,
+The blocks come from different places:
-which is worth knowing when one of them looks empty:

 - **Progress** is what the driver's current `wait` or `as_completed` call
     is working through: the `desc` and `unit` it was given, how many of its